warp-contracts/warp/README.md

 #### forLocal

-Creates a Warp instance suitable for testing in a local environment.
+Creates a Warp instance suitable for testing in a local environment (e.g. with a use of a ArLocal instance).

 ```typescript
 warp = WarpFactory.forLocal();